JeremyRand/namecoin.org/contribute/gsoc-2018/index.md

 **Expected Outcomes/Deliverables**: A light client that is usable and supports name transactions.

-**Possible Mentors**: Daniel?, Ryan?, Jeremy (confirmed), Joseph?, Brandon (confirmed), Hugo?
+**Possible Mentors**: Jeremy (confirmed), Brandon (confirmed) <!-- Daniel? -->

 ## Domain Name Integration with Additional Platforms/Applications

 Namecoin currently supports integration with the DNS resolvers on desktop OS's such as GNU/Linux, Windows, and macOS.
 Integration with the Tor anonymity network on desktop OS's (with domain names pointing to IP addresses, DNS names, and onion services) is also working.
 However, there are several other applications and environments where Namecoin domain names would be beneficial.
 Some of these are:

 * The Android mobile OS.
 This might also include porting an Android Light Client to Namecoin.
 * The [I2P](https://geti2p.net/) anonymity network (names point to IP addresses, DNS names, and eepsites).
+(Note: the [Kovri](https://getkovri.org/) developers are interested in this.)
 * The [Freenet](https://freenetproject.org/) anonymous hosting network (names point to freesites).
 * The [ZeroNet](https://zeronet.io/) decentralized hosting network (names point to ZeroNet sites).
 ZeroNet already has partial support for Namecoin but currently uses a centralized server to look up names.
 * The [IPFS](https://ipfs.io/) decentralized hosting network (names point to IPFS sites).

 You are free to integrate Namecoin domain names into any additional platform(s) or application(s) of your choice, as long as they do not enforce DRM (this means Apple iOS is not acceptable).
-In many cases, it is likely that you would benefit from talking to the developers of whatever application you would be working with (e.g. if you're implementing Namecoin support in I2P, you might want to talk to the developers of an I2P client implementation).  **TODO: Are the Kovri developers interested in mentoring something?**
+In many cases, it is likely that you would benefit from talking to the developers of whatever application you would be working with (e.g. if you're implementing Namecoin support in I2P, you might want to talk to the developers of an I2P client implementation).

 **Difficulty**: Easy-Medium